 Johnny Kron

-Johnny Kron, a man who is very fitting this topic because of his successful background in business, is a catalytic trainer for the Rapidly Advancing Disciples (RAD) movement.
+Johnny Kron, a man who is very fitting for this topic because of his successful background in business, is a catalytic trainer for the Rapidly Advancing Disciples (RAD) movement.
 Working in Delhi, and various other cities throughout India and South East Asia, he first makes note that all movements are only possible through the Holy Spirit.

 He has said that entire CPM model is based on the question of “where is God at work?”
 Giving the examples of both the Luke 10 and Mark 4 models, – essential principles to CPMs – they are about looking for where God is already at work.
 When casting vision to groups of pastors or lay leaders, he is constantly looking for leaders to invest in further.
 The person he looks for is whom he calls, “doers.”
 They are people that have taken the vision, and have been faithful by doing what they were trained in.
 With a further investigation, these people are always someone who God has been preparing for kingdom work, apart from the traditional church.